-ProSoft Configuration Builder (PCB) provides a quick and easy way to manage module configuration files customized to meet your application needs.
+ProSoft Configuration Builder (PCB) provides a convenient way to manage module configuration files customized to meet your application needs.
 PCB is not only a powerful solution for new configuration files, but also allows you to import information from previously installed (known working) configurations to new projects.

-2.1.1 Setting Up the Project
+2.1.1 Set Up the Project

-To begin, start ProSoft Configuration Builder (PCB).
+To begin, start ProSoft Configuration Builder.
 If you have used other Windows configuration tools before, you will find the screen layout familiar.
-PCB's window consists of a tree view on the left, and an information pane and a configuration pane on the right side of the window.
-When you first start PCB, the tree view consists of folders for Default Project and Default Location, with a Default Module in the Default Location folder.
-The following illustration shows the PCB window with a new project.
+ProSoft Configuration Builder's window consists of a tree view on the left, an information pane and a configuration pane on the right side of the window.
+When you first start ProSoft Configuration Builder, the tree view consists of folders for Default Project and Default Location, with a Default Module in the Default Location folder.
+The following illustration shows the ProSoft Configuration Builder window with a new project.